EC to PPM Calculator (Hydroponics EC ↔ PPM Converter)

 Which scale should I use?

 Use the 500 scale if you have a TDS (Total Dissolved Solids) meter from Hanna or Milwaukee.
-Use the 640 scale if your meter follows the common European conversion standard.
-Use the 700 scale for Truncheon meters or if you're in Australia.
-When in doubt, measure and work with EC directly.

 Why is EC more reliable than PPM?